 Cook rice according to directions.
 Sauté leek and mushrooms in 1/2 cup butter for 10 minutes or until mushrooms have weeped and shrunk and leek is cooked.

-Place the rice in a casserole and stir in the leek mixture and chicken and a light sprinkle of white pepper.
+Place the rice in a casserole and stir in the leek mixture, chicken and cream and a light sprinkle of white pepper.
 Bake in a 350 degree oven for 30 minutes.
 Stir casserole to fluff the rice.

 *Leftover chicken roast or 2 chicken breasts, julienned, lightly salted, gently cooked in 1 tablespoon butter and olive oil just until the pink is gone so the meat is tender, then torn into bite size pieces.